dart-lang/site-shared/doc/examples.md

 a smoke test for each step.
 For code of intermediate complexity often has a small collection of associated unit tests.

 Write your tests just as you would for a regular Dart/Flutter project.
+Also see [How do I write a test for my code excerpt?][].

 ## Can I check my code for analyzer hint / warning / errors?